tsly123/HULA-DAMA/README.md

-## DAMA - Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Brain Cell Image Analysis
+## DAMA - Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Multiplexed Immunofluorescence Brain Images Analysis
 This is a PyTorch/GPU implementation of the paper Student Collaboration Improves Self-Supervised Learning: Dual-Loss Adaptive Masked Autoencoder for Brain Cell Image Analysis

 * This repo is based on PyTorch=1.10.1 and timm=0.5.4